 Earth Notes: On Spacetherm Aerogel Thermal Insulation

 Sam Proctor of Proctor Group contacted me 2008/05/15 having seen my mention of the Spacetherm product here on Earth Notes.
-He is in charge of Spacetherm development and offered to chat to me about existing and upcoming products.
+He is in charge of Spacetherm development.
+He offered to chat to me about existing and upcoming products.

-(In fact, he told me about one new product that I'd very much like to try this winter as it would fit in with my general insulation-improvement plans, and as of 2010 I think that it is well known that they have an aerogel-based insulating 'wallpaper' in the works, hopefully due out this year.)
+(In fact, he told me about one new product that I'd very much like to try this winter as it would fit in with my general insulation-improvement plans.
+As of 2010 I think that it is well known that they have an aerogel-based insulating 'wallpaper' in the works, hopefully due out this year.)

-The Spacetherm product at core is a silica-gel-derived aerogel (such as is used by NASA in the Space Shuttle heat-resistant tiles) with an embedded polyester fabric matrix to reduce brittleness.
+The Spacetherm product at core is a silica-gel-derived aerogel with an embedded polyester fabric matrix to reduce brittleness.
+(Aerogel as used by NASA in the Space Shuttle heat-resistant tiles.)

-None of the manufacturing is environmentally unpleasant as he explained it, and in particular, by being able to avoid blowing agents used in other products, there are no harmful leaks/emissions of these agents possible, and thus no ensuing degradation in insulation performance over time.
+None of the manufacturing is environmentally unpleasant as he explained it.
+In particular, by being able to avoid blowing agents used in other products, there are no harmful leaks/emissions of these agents possible.
+Thus there is no ensuing degradation in insulation performance over time.
 Spacetherm should be good for 50 years without loss of performance, I am told.

 The embodied energy is less than most insulation alternatives other than wool.

-I asked him about the insulation value of Spacetherm vs (say) blown foam, and Sam suggests that it is up to twice as good, ie a given thickness of Spacetherm will reduce heat loss by as much as twice that the same thickness of foam will, at a cost of maybe 2.5x for the same overall insulation performance.
-So there's a significant cost premium if you have space for alternatives, but where space is the premium then Spacetherm may well be valuable.
+I asked him about the insulation value of Spacetherm vs (say) blown foam.
+Sam suggests that it is up to twice as good, ie a given thickness of Spacetherm will reduce heat loss by as much as twice that the same thickness of foam will.
+That at a cost of maybe 2.5x for the same overall insulation performance.
+So there's a significant cost premium if you have space for alternatives.
+But where space is the premium then Spacetherm may well be valuable.
 (1m^2 of 9mm Spacetherm blanket might cost GBP25, vs 20mm drylining backed by plasterboard at maybe GBP10 for example.)